officialHenrik/sheetLog/README.md

-Python script for push data to google spreedsheet from rasberry pi running Elphy (https://www.elphy.se/) Read last inserted temperature and humidity from the influxdb and append it to a google spreedsheet
+Python script for push data to google spreadsheet from rasberry pi running Elphy (https://www.elphy.se/) Read last inserted temperature and humidity from the influxdb and append it to a google spreadsheet

 Usage:
 Step 1: Turn on the Google Sheets API, download json file and copy to rpi